jmather/scope.js/README.md

 This will be where you introspect values and try to prime the config with relational data to help things like predictive caching, and cascading effects.

+## The VM

+The VM is built as follows:

+### DataManager

+The data manager handles all concerns about storing and maintaining the underlying user that powers the system.

+This is the "state" of the system.

+Every time you execute an action, the VM creates a copy of this data.
+If the action is successful (meaning no exceptions are thrown), then that state is promoted to the new true state of the VM.

+### InputManager

+This is the gateway for pulling in data from the outside world, used by the Instruction Executioner.

+It is primed by the VM via the input passed in from the third parameter, and then used by the Instruction Executioner when building the arguments to pass to an instruction.

+### QuestionManager

+The yin to the InputManager's yang - the question manager provides a way to build and throw a list of questions back to the edge of the VM.
+This is used to expose options for scope commands.

+### TimeManager

+This encapsulates time concerns in the system.
+Evetually this will have a way to map various views of the current time, such as 'end of current day', 'beginning of week', and similar.

+### TypeManager

+Acting as the storage location of all the type data for our system.

+### ValueManager

+This manages all the stateful values in the system.
+Values are instances of types, backed by a specific configuration.

+### InstructionExecutor

+This handles reading in plugin instructions, and executing instructions.

+We use reflection to introspect the names of the arguments required for an instruction, and then look for the answer like so:

+1. Check the instruction object we are executing
+2. Ask the input manager
+3. Use the question manager to send the list of questions out to the edge of the VM

+### Config

+Config manages to hide much of the wiring information nicely for these classes above.

+All you really need to start a VM is the current _state_, a value _config_, and the _plugins_ to use.

+    var VM = require('scope-vm');
+    var config = new VM.Config(state, config, plugins);
+    var vm = new VM(config);